BDC Hamburger Icon

 • The charges were fraudulent.

 Some issues are outside your control.
 For example, a product may have become lost or damaged during shipping.
-However, It’s crucial for brick-and-mortar and e-commerce retailers to reduce other issues, like billing errors, to help prevent chargebacks.
+However, it’s crucial for brick-and-mortar and e-commerce retailers to reduce other issues, like billing errors, to help prevent chargebacks.

+Monica Eaton-Cardone, co-founder and CEO of Chargebacks911, says credit card chargebacks represent a growing financial threat to merchants that can damage a business’s reputation with banks.
 “Banks gauge a merchant’s risk and reliability on the number of chargebacks they receive,” Eaton-Cardone explained.
 “Multiple chargebacks on a regular basis can lead to even greater merchant challenges down the road.
 Merchants are essentially ‘guilty until proven innocent.’
 Chargeback fees and reimbursements are deducted from the merchant’s account automatically — no questions asked.”

 “The issuer will then review all documentation and determine who is liable for the transaction,” Ortiz noted.
 “If the merchant wins the dispute, then the liability either falls on the cardholder, the issuer or the acquirer to pay for the transaction in question, depending on the nature of the dispute and the supporting documentation.
 If the merchant loses the dispute, they are liable for returning the funds to the cardholder.”